-I create large scale figure paintings of LGBTQ-identified women, most recently focusing on those who have impacted my life in some way.
+I create figure paintings of LGBTQ-identified and Queer-allied women, most recently focusing on those who have impacted my life in some way.
 My work toys with the concept of glorification vs. objectification vs. modification.
-I incorporate various facets of nature in to my work in order to comment on the mutability of life, gender and beauty.
+I incorporate various facets of nature in to my work in order to comment on the mutability of identity, gender and beauty.
 I have come to focus on painting as a medium because of its primarily masculine history in the western art canon.

-I am dedicated to my studio practice and intend to continue making art throughout the course of my life, no matter what path my career may take.
+Dedicated to my studio practice, I intend to continue making art throughout the course of my life, no matter what path my career may take.
 In the future, I see my artwork marking a sexually fluid presence and stimulating dialogue in both the feminist and mainstream art worlds.

 A few years ago I started a project called PhilanthropART, for which I donate portion of the proceeds from my artwork sold to a new charity or non-profit organization each month.
-If you want more details please visit the project site at http://philanthropart.com
+For more details please visit the project site at http://philanthropart.com

-Kim Leutwyler is an American artist currently living in Sydney, AU.
+Kim Leutwyler is an American artist currently living in Sydney, Australia.
 She works in a variety of media including painting, installation, ceramics, printmedia, and drawing.
-Kim holds concurrent degrees in Studio and Art History from Arizona State University, and graduated from the School of the Art Institute of Chicago with a Painting and Drawing degree.
-Never residing in one place for more than a few years, Kim has traveled extensively throughout North America, the European continent, Asia and the South Pacific region.
+Kim holds concurrent degrees in Studio and Art History from Arizona State University, and also graduated from the School of the Art Institute of Chicago with a Painting and Drawing degree.
+Constantly seeking new experiences and imagery, Kim has traveled extensively throughout North America, the European continent, Asia and the South Pacific region.

-Kim’s current work takes its form in large scale paintings primarily dealing with images of beauty, gender, and Queer-identity.
-Her artwork has been exhibited in multiple galleries throughout the United States, and she is part of a permanent collection at both the Naestved Cultural Center in Denmark, and the Brooklyn Art Library in New York.
+Kim’s current work takes its form in paintings dealing with images of beauty, gender, and Queer-identity.
+Her artwork has been exhibited in multiple galleries throughout the United States and Australia, and she is part of a permanent collection at both the Naestved Cultural Center in Denmark, and the Brooklyn Art Library in New York.